Information is displayed in

 can be indistinct in another.
 For example, the letters "v" and "w" are

 A letter can be treated as if it were two letters.
-For example, in traditional German "ä" is compared as if it were "ae".
+For example, in German phonebook (or "lists of names") order "ä" is compared as if it were "ae".

 Thai requires that the order of certain letters be reversed.